garvenshen/swquota/README.md

 Write requests to this metadata setting are only allowed for resellers.
 There is no quota limit if x-account-meta-bytes-limit is not set.

-memcache is used to lower the number of subsequent HTTP requests.
+memcache (if enabled) is used to lower the number of subsequent HTTP requests.

 Quick Install